Intended outcomes and outputs

 Where relevant, strengthening the scientific and psychological underpinning for the new and existing resources and expertise to develop into a flexible learning programme that can be used/adapted by academic departments to actively assist student learning, happiness and wellbeing.

-The learning resources developed from the project are expected to be applicable across departments and faculties, given the breadth of views and learning trajectories of the STEMM students we have gathered across the university.
+The learning resources developed from the project are expected to be applicable across departments, faculties and year groups, given the breadth of views and learning trajectories of the STEMM students we have gathered across the university.
 Students’ active engagement in the creation of the resources will enhance the relevance and usefulness to the Imperial learning and teaching context, adding value to the support of student wellbeing.
 The features of authenticity of these resources strive to empower and inspire students to recognise their learning behaviours linked to improved wellbeing, which can contribute to their level of learning engagement and success.